Lumines Arise

-Lumines Arise was released on November 11, 2025 for PlayStation 5 and Windows, and it’s the first title in the Lumines series to be released since Lumines Remastered from June 26, 2018, and the first title that’s not a remake since Lumines: Electronic Symphony from February 15, 2012.
-The game received positive reviews from critics, with most reviewers praising the game’s Journey mode, presentation, graphics, gameplay, soundtrack, and new game modes, though some reviewers found that the graphics’s high rate of motion in some skins overwhelming or distracting, with others not bothered by it.
+Lumines Arise was released on November 11, 2025, becoming the first title in the series since 2018's Lumines Remastered, and the first new title since 2012's Lumines: Electronic Symphony.
+The game received positive reviews from critics, with most reviewers praising the game's Journey mode, presentation, graphics, gameplay, soundtrack, and new game modes.
+Some reviewers found the graphics' high rate of motion in some skins to be overwhelming or distracting, with others not bothered by it.

 Gameplay

 The first skin from Lumines Arise's Journey mode.

 Lumines Arise is a falling block puzzle game that carries the core gameplay of previous games in the Lumines series, where 2x2 blocks of 2 different colors fall from the top of the screen and players move, rotate, or drop the blocks to the floor.
-The objective is to clear the blocks by creating 2x2 blocks of the same color or greater (referred to as squares).
-The created squares will stay on hold until the vertical "timeline" sweeps across the board from left to right in sync with the song’s BPM and clears the squares.
-The faster the song’s BPM, the more fast paced the timeline and gameplay is.
+The objective is to clear blocks by creating 2x2 colored blocks of the same color or greater, referred to as squares.
+The created colored squares will stay on hold until the vertical "timeline" sweeps across the board from left to right in sync with the song's BPM and clears the colored squares.
+The faster the song's BPM, the more fast paced the timeline and gameplay is.
+If a falling block lands directly on 2 blocks at the highest point on the board, the player tops out and the game ends.

-Clearing 4 squares or more in a single timeline sweep will award a "bonus" awarding extra points.
+Clearing 4 or more colored squares in a single timeline sweep will award a "bonus" awarding extra points.
 It starts at 4x and if more bonuses in a row are achieved, the bonus will multiply by four up to 16x.
 Maintaining a "combo" of bonuses is a very effective way of gaining points due to the multiplier and demands a high level of skill to maintain the combo for longer.

 Occasionally, a chain block may appear on one of the blocks and connects to blocks of the same color horizontally or vertically.
-The timeline sweeps through these connected blocks making the chain block effective in certain situations, such as when the board is piling up or creating lots of squares once the connected blocks have been cleared.
+The timeline sweeps and clears these connected blocks making the chain block effective in certain situations, such as when the board is piling up or creating lots of colored squares once the connected blocks have been cleared.

-The game is easy to learn but hard to master due to the abstract nature of the game’s simple rules.
-Factors such as how the 2x2 blocks are placed, how many squares are formed from a single 2x2 block, how the stack will look like once squares are cleared by the timeline, how the upcoming 2x2 blocks affect the situation, how keeping the stack clean provides open spaces for new squares to be formed, the speed of the timeline, and gaining combos, all form part of the gameplay’s abstract nature.
+The game is easy to learn but hard to master due to the abstract nature of the game's simple rules.
+Factors such as how the 2x2 blocks are placed, how many colored squares are formed from a single 2x2 block, how the stack will look like once colored squares are cleared by the timeline, how the upcoming 2x2 blocks affect the situation, how keeping the stack clean provides open spaces for new colored squares to be formed, the speed of the timeline, and gaining combos, all form part of the gameplay's abstract nature.